The Best Patios Where You Can Bring Your Dog18 great restaurants to hang out with your real best friend.

 Some places need the addition of good company to be enjoyable.
 Mott St. doesn’t—it’s a great spot with fantastic food all on its own.
 But you’ll probably like it even better when you eat on the large fenced-in patio with your dog.
 It’s quiet and serene, so it’s an ideal place for shy dogs who don’t really like noise and loud traffic.
-Plus, the Asian fusion food is delicious - try the kimchi empanadas or the catfish claypot.
+Plus, the food is delicious—order the burger.

 Park + Field in Logan Square is less of an outdoor patio and more of an outdoor empire.
 The space is gigantic with tables, Adirondack chairs, multiple firepits (where you can make s’mores), and a camper-turned-bar.
 If you want an outdoor place to hang with your dog for hours, this spot has you covered.